 "The skanger kids were running wild earlier," another guy tells me ("skanger" is a pejorative word for working-class Dubliners).
 "They were carrying eggs in their pockets and throwing them.
 I asked who the targets were and they told me 'the posh people.'"

 These kids keep coming up in conversation, mentioned with a kind of fear by many I speak to.
 It's possibly the loss of innocence that disturbs people, that Paddy's Day is intended to appeal to children in a simpler way with its parade and its funfair.
 Evidently the minute they're old enough, Irish children evade their parents' clutches in favor of Smirnoff Ice, bummed cigarettes, and eggs as projectile weapons.

 Smoke from falafel shops spirals into the night sky, leading us down a street of takeaway shops.
 A father and son wearing matching face paint, from Yorkshire with Irish blood, sing " Grace" by the Dubliners about the 1916 martyr Joseph Plunkett.
 "They'll take me out at dawn and I will die…"

-And we Irish didn't even invent it: before 1961, the 17th of March was a genuine saint's day, meaning that drink was not commercially available except for, curiously, at a dog show in central south Dublin.
-The first parades were in Boston and New York: it was emigration that turned St Patrick's Day into Paddy's Day, then later "Patty's Day"; Irish-Americans who dyed pints and rivers in Chicago the colour of chlorophyll.
+And we Irish didn't even invent it: Before 1961, March 17 was a genuine saint's day, meaning that drink was not commercially available except for, curiously, at a dog show in central south Dublin.
+The first parades were in Boston and New York: it was emigration that turned St. Patrick's Day into Paddy's Day, then later "Patty's Day;" Irish-Americans who dyed pints and rivers in Chicago the color of chlorophyll.